sanyambassi/ciphertrust-manager-mcp-server/example_prompts.md

 - **Generate a key compliance report for all active keys**
   > Generate a key compliance report for all active keys.

-- **Show the rotation history for key "archive-key"**
+- **Show the rotation history for key "test-key"**
-  > Show the rotation history for the key named "archive-key".
+  > Show the rotation history for the key named "test-key".

 - **List all keys that have not been rotated in the last 90 days**
   > List all keys that have not been rotated in the last 90 days.